Derek Chollet: Biden Administration

+On July 24, 2023, the Biden administration nominated Chollet to replace Colin Kahl as Under Secretary of Defense for Policy, but his nomination was subsequently held up by Senator Tommy Tuberville, R-Alabama.

+On March 30, 2024, Chollet met with anti-Myanmar junta representatives from the Kachin Independence Organization, Karen National Union, Karenni National Progressive Party, and Chin National Front to discuss future US relations with a federal Myanmar.

+On June 24, 2024, Defense Secretary Lloyd Austin tapped Chollet to be the Pentagon's Chief of Staff.

 Awards

 He is the recipient of numerous honors and awards, including the Department of Defense Medal for Distinguished Public Service, the Secretary of Defense Medal for Outstanding Public Service, the State Department Superior Honor Award, the Latvia Minister of Defense Medal of Honorary Recognition, and the Lithuania Minister of Defense Medal of Merit.

 Publications

-Chollet is the author, co-author or co-editor of six books on American foreign policy.
+Chollet is the author, co-author or co-editor of eight books on American foreign policy.
 His commentaries and reviews on U.S. foreign policy and politics have appeared in many other books and publications.